 Cambridge and Harry Potter

 As we have discussed Cambridge is unfortunately not part of the set locations of the Harry Potter’s movies.
 However being a student here at the university does kind of feel like it.
-From walking around the magistral architecture of the colleges, to the arrangement of living inside the colleges, to the graduation gowns and even the formal college dinners resembles the wizarding world of hogwarts.
-Taking a trip along the river cam will also allow you to take in these grand Colleges and will make you feel like you are a part of a different world.
+From walking around the magistral architecture, to the arrangement of living inside the colleges, and even the graduation gowns and formal college dinners, all resembles the wizarding world of hogwarts.
+Taking a trip along the river cam will allow you to take in these grand Colleges and will make you feel like you are a part of a different world.
 But if you do want a truly magical experience then visit The Department of Magical Gifts store in Cambridge, which is filled with animatronics wizards, for every Harry Potter fan.